JasonMGross/JasonMGross.github.io/README.md

 );
 ````

-&emsp; The biggest challenge is implementing the different functions of the application using server-side stored procedures.
+&emsp; The biggest challenge wass implementing the different functions of the application using server-side stored procedures.
 I designed them to be intrinsically secure by using prepared statements.
 This prevents maliciously crafted parameters from causing unintended SQL code to   execute.
-This behavior is known as SQL-Injection attacks and prepared statements ensure the parameters are treated as such and not just as text to be arbitrarily appended to a SQL statement.
-Additionally, I designed each procedure to first perform the intended operation and a second set of instructions to validate that it completed successfully.
+This behavior is known as SQL-Injection attacks and prepared statements ensure the parameters are treated accordingly and not treated as text to be arbitrarily appended to a SQL statement.
+Additionally, I designed each procedure to first perform the intended operation and a second set of instructions to validate that the operation completed successfully.
 A return value indicates success or failure to the calling application.
 In the event of failure on some procedures, the value also indicates which part of the procedure failed to give the user more meaningful error messages and allow the application to react accordingly.

 ````sql